 Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 Intended learning outcomes: Produce an overview on collaborative planning, forecasting, and replenishment (CPFR).
 Describe vendor-managed inventory (VMI) and continuous replenishment planning (CRP).
 Identify planning & control tasks for a partnership relationship.
-Explain the bullwhip effect.

 To fulfill the objectives of the collaboration, not only must planning & control systems be linked, but close contact among the participants is also key.

 Collaborative planning, forecasting, and replenishment (CPFR) is a process whereby supply chain partners can jointly plan key supply chain activities from production and delivery of final products to end customers.
-Collaboration comprises business planning, forecasting, and all operations required to replenish raw materials and finished goods (cf. [APIC16]).
+Collaboration comprises business planning, forecasting, and all operations required to replenish raw materials and finished goods (cf. [ASCM22]).

 A high degree of responsibility and powers of authorization for well-trained transcorporate teams are typical of functional supply chains.
 Such teams have a mutual understanding of problems with regard to quality, production processes, and delivery, and they strive toward continual improvement of order processing, following the idea of a learning organization. [note 206] Further measures include techniques of transcorporate data accessing and data revising:

 • Vendor-managed inventory (VMI), or supplier-managed inventory (SMI): The supplier has access to the customer’s inventory data and is responsible for managing the inventory level required by the customer.
 This includes in-time inventory replenishment as well as removal of damaged or outdated goods.
 The vendor obtains a receipt for the restocked inventory and invoices accordingly.
-Cf. [APIC16].
+Cf. [ASCM22].

 An implementation of such procedures entails a lowering of associated costs and an improvement in speed and stock-inventory turnover.